Integrating a Retail POS System to Shopify is Easy with MyPOS Connect

 - If you’re selling products that come in multiple sizes, they will need to be put into “Styles” in MyPOS Connect.
 Check with our Support Team or refer to the screencast on using the Style Builder in the Customer Resources section of our website at https://tricityretail.com/customer-resources/ (Note: you must be a customer to access this resource.
 If you are a customer and you are not yet registered, go to the Customer Resources page and click on “Join Us”, then fill out the form to request your login credentials.)

 - Images can either be linked in MyPOS Connect or directly on Shopify, but regardless of your method of choice, you’ll need images for the products you plan to put online.
 Make sure that all your image files are compressed.
 Your Shopify consultant will be able to provide a specification for the optimal size and resolution for your product images.

-- The last tasks are to “go live” with your payment gateway (a single test is recommended) and then finally “go live” with the site.
-The “go live” requires the final test with the real payment gateway; and then activation of the ongoing sync to keep online inventory quantities sync’d as well as automatically downloading “picked-packed and shipped” orders.
+The last tasks are to “go live” with your payment gateway and then finally “go live” with the site.
+The “go live” requires the final test with the real payment gateway, and then activation of the ongoing sync to keep online inventory quantities synced as well as automatically downloading “picked-packed and shipped” orders.